drakfredrik/drakfredrik.github.io/src/content/02-what-we-do.md

 ---
 order: 2
 type: columns
-title: What We Do and Do Not
+title: What We Do and You Do
 columns:
   - title: Strategy
     text: We help you think clearly about direction, positioning, and what to build next.